Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Introduction

 \subsection{Organization}

-In Section \ref{preliminarie}, some basic definitions and results on LRCs, parity $t$-spread and intersecting subspace are introduced.
-In Section \ref{se3}, we present an explicit construction of LRCs and apply this construction to obtain the main results in Theorem~\ref{Thm:paras}, Theorem~\ref{tm:op-l}, Theorem~\ref{th3:parity}, and Theorem~\ref{th4:l}.
-In Section \ref{sec:4}, three examples are given to explain the corresponding construction and some tables are listed to show the comparison.
+In Section \ref{preliminarie}, some basic definitions and results on LRCs, partial $t$-spread and intersection subspace are introduced.
+In Section \ref{se3}, we present a definition of a desired matrix and an explicit construction of LRCs.
+Based on this construction, we obtain the main results in Theorem~\ref{Thm:paras}, Theorem~\ref{tm:op-l}, Theorem~\ref{th3:parity} and Theorem~\ref{th4:l}.
+We also give three examples to explain the corresponding construction and some tables to show the comparison.
 In Section \ref{sec:5}, Theorem~\ref{the:shorten} proposes the result to shorten binary linear LRCs.
-Finally, Section \ref{sec:6} concludes the paper and Section \ref{sec:7} is for the acknowledgement.
-In addition, some desired matrices of the constructions are displayed in Appendix.
+Finally, Section \ref{sec:6} concludes the paper.
+In addition, the constructions of some desired matrices are displayed in~\ref{sec:8}.